 The trick is to make it more inconvenient for them to continue in their bad habits than it is to just go along with the program and put their stuff away in the first place.
 It may take a few weeks to get them trained, but if you stick to your guns, your family will be self-cleaning in no time.

-Step 2 – when the OPS appears, and trust me, it will appear almost immediately, what do you do?
+When the other people’s stuff appears, and trust me, it will appear almost immediately, what do you do?
 Well, naturally, you remove it.
 Where you remove it to, is entirely your choice.
 The one thing you shouldn’t do is remove it to any place where the OP wants it to be.
 To do that is to condemn yourself to a life of involuntary servitude.
 My only exception to this is for sick OP’s or OP’s who are in crisis (midterms, big work projects, holiday crunch time, etc.)

-Step 3 – So where to put it?
+So where to put it?
 Be creative.
 Have a little fun.
 You could put it in the dog house, the garage, the bathtub, under the bed, in the hall closet, or you could hold it hostage in a laundry basket in your closet.
 Then when the desperate OP comes to you in search of the missing object, shrug and look vaguely around.
 “I don’t know, honey.
 Didn’t you put it away?
 You didn’t leave it in the front entryway did you?” pretending horror.
-If you’re feeling kind, you might give them a hint – “I think I put a load of OPS in the garage somewhere…” or if they aren’t terribly late for anything, let them look for it for a while, to the tune of friendly suggestions about putting their stuff away next time.
+If you’re feeling kind, you might give them a hint.
+“I think I put a load of OPS in the garage somewhere…”.
+Or if they aren’t terribly late for anything, let them look for it for a while, to the tune of friendly suggestions about putting their stuff away next time.

 |You want this?
 Sorry, it’s mine now.|